finance calculator

 - Household size

-- Total number of people supported by this income.
-We divide income by the square root of household size to compare across different family sizes.
+- Total number of people supported by this income, including adults and children.
+We divide your income by the square root of household size to approximate how much each household’s income stretches on a per‑person basis without over‑penalizing larger families.

 How it works

-We define a middle-class income band as 2/3 × median to 2 × median, which is a common Pew-style rule of thumb.
+We define a middle‑class income band as 2/3 × median to 2 × median, which is a common Pew‑style rule of thumb for middle‑income households.

 When to use it

-- Checking whether a one-income vs two-income household falls into a middle-class band for a given city or state.
+- Checking whether a one‑income vs two‑income household falls into a middle‑class band for a given city or state and seeing how a second earner changes the result.

-- Illustrating how adding a second income or changing work hours affects your position relative to local middle-class thresholds.
+- Illustrating how adding a second income, changing work hours, or receiving a promotion affects your position relative to local middle‑class thresholds.

-- Explaining to family, students, or clients how household size and the number of earners affect perceived "middle class" status.
+- Explaining to family, students, or clients how household size and the number of earners affect perceived "middle class" status in income‑based studies.

-- Benchmarking incomes across different locations before making relocation or remote-work decisions.
+- Benchmarking incomes across different locations before making relocation or remote‑work decisions, by swapping in medians for different metros or states.

-- Providing a quick, transparent middle-class check as part of a broader budgeting or financial planning conversation.
+- Providing a quick, transparent middle‑class check as part of a broader budgeting, housing, or financial planning conversation.

 Tips & cautions

-- Use up-to-date median income data; outdated medians can make you look richer or poorer than you truly are relative to peers.
+- Use up‑to‑date median income data; outdated medians can make you look richer or poorer than you truly are relative to peers and may not reflect recent cost‑of‑living shifts.

-- Try running the calculator with only one income and then with both incomes to see how a second earner changes your placement.
+- Run the calculator with only one income and then with both incomes to see how adding a second earner changes your placement in the band and how heavily you rely on that extra income.

-- Adjust household size when you have additional dependents; larger households often need more income to maintain similar living standards.
+- Adjust household size when you have additional dependents or when adult children move out; larger households often need more income to maintain similar living standards.

-- If you want to see the unadjusted picture, temporarily set household size to 1 so that adjusted income equals raw income.
+- If you want to see the unadjusted picture, temporarily set household size to 1 so that adjusted income equals raw income and compare that directly with the band.

-- Remember that this is an income-based snapshot; debt, housing cost, and wealth are not reflected in the middle-class flag.
+- Remember that this is an income‑based snapshot; debt, housing cost, childcare costs, savings, and wealth are not reflected in the middle‑class flag—two households with the same income can feel very different in practice.

-- Uses a simplified square-root equivalence scale and a static 2/3–2× band; it does not account for detailed cost-of-living differences or housing costs.
+- Uses a simplified square‑root equivalence scale and a static 2/3–2× band; it does not account for detailed cost‑of‑living differences, housing costs, or regional price indices.

-- Does not automatically fetch or update medians; you must provide your own median income values from external sources.
+- Does not automatically fetch or update median incomes; you must provide your own median values from external sources and keep them refreshed over time.

-- Ignores wealth, debt, and expenses; two households at the same income can feel very different based on debt and local prices.
+- Ignores wealth, debt, savings, and expenses; two households at the same income can experience very different levels of financial stress depending on debt loads and local prices.

-- Treats all income as pre-tax and does not model tax credits, childcare subsidies, or benefit programs.
+- Treats all income as pre‑tax and does not model tax credits, childcare subsidies, benefits, or transfer programs that can materially change real disposable income.

 Deep dive